intel/ScalableVectorSearch/docs/advanced/build.rst

     -DSVS_EXPERIMENTAL_BUILD_CUSTOM_MKL=NO

-Note that if this option is used, you *may* need to include appropriate environment variable for SVS to find MKL at run time.
+Note that if this option is used, you *may* need to include appropriate environment variable for SVS to find Intel(R) MKL at run time.

-Finally, SVS can also build and link with a custom MKL shared library using the `custom shared object builder <https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2024-0/using-the-custom-shared-object-builder.html>`_ .
+Finally, SVS can also build and link with a custom Intel(R) MKL shared library using the `custom shared object builder <https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2024-0/using-the-custom-shared-object-builder.html>`_ .
 To use this feature, provide the following variables to Cmake at configuration time: